-To compile a project, simply run make in the directory where Makefile exists.
-For additional make examples see Professor Hamel's website: http://web.cs.wpi.edu/~cs2301/common/lab5.html gdb has many features and this tutorial will not try to enumerate all of them.
+To compile a program, simply run make in the directory where Makefile exists.
+For additional make examples see Professor Hamel's website: http://web.cs.wpi.edu/~cs2301/common/lab4.html gdb has many features and this tutorial will not try to enumerate all of them.
 You are encouraged to try to use the debugger and go to the man pages for assistance.
-This tutorial will only cover the basic features gdb.
+This tutorial only covers the basic features gdb.